m3g/ComplexMixtures.jl/docs/src/parallel.md

     The `GC_threshold=0.5` indicates that if the free memory is smaller than 50% of the total memory of the machine, a garbage-collection run will occur.
 The
     default parameters are `GC=true` and `GC_threshold=0.3`.

+    Read the [predefinition of atom groups](@ref predefinition-of-groups) section if you are experiencing memory issues.